1.3 About Deno

 Top-level await

-The concept of top-level await brings a valuable capability to developers when working with Deno.
-This feature allows the utilization of the await keyword even outside of the usual async functions.
-In essence, it's like having a large async function that influences the behavior of modules that import it, causing them to pause before executing their main code.
+Deno's top-level await feature provides developers with a valuable tool for working with asynchronous code.
+This capability allows the use of the await keyword outside of traditional async functions, effectively creating a large async scope that influences the behavior of importing modules.
+These modules will pause execution before running their main code, awaiting the resolution of the Promise.

-It's worth noting that this functionality is not exclusive to Deno alone; it's made possible through the underlying engine that powers Deno, namely v8.
-This means that Deno can offer this feature thanks to the support provided by v8.
-Interestingly, the scope of this convenience has expanded beyond Deno.
-Node.js, a popular runtime environment, has also incorporated support for top-level await within its ES modules.
+It's important to note that this functionality is not unique to Deno, but rather is made possible by the underlying V8 engine that powers Deno.
+As a result, Deno can offer this feature, and its convenience has even extended beyond Deno to other runtime environments like Node.js, which has also incorporated support for top-level await in its ES modules.

 Standard library